sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

 You can now see the generic handlers shipped with CAP in action.

-Create a file called `test.http` in the root of your project and copy the following OData queries in it.
+In the root of your project, create a file called `test.http` and copy the following requests in it.
 This file can be used with the [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to make requests against your service.
 The generic handlers CAP provides sent the responses to your requests.

 ```HTTP
 ###